Thyroid Disease Support Information

 You have been diagnosed as having some form of thyroid disease.
 You may be hypothyroid, hyperthyroid, have Graves Disease or Hashimoto's Thyroiditis.
 This information has not been prepared to take the place of being monitored by your physician.
 It is to help you help your physician determine your correct dose of thyroid medication and help you both maintain the correct dose.

-A second cautionary note is that there is now recognized in the literature a 'thyroid resistance syndrome' similar in character to 'insulin resistance'.
-This manifests as symptoms of low thyroid function but normal thyroid blood work.
 An imbalance of omega-3/omega-6 fatty acids may contribute to this condition as well as low tissue levels of vitamin C (see Liposomal C suggestions).
 Lowering omega-6 fats and dramatically increasing omega-3 (fish oil NOT flax, see Update on Essential Fats) has improved or normalized thyroid function in some persons.

 You need a balanced diet with balanced minerals and trace elements to support your thyroid.
 No one mineral or trace mineral or ‘pill’ will do.
 Low protein and/or inappropriate fatty acids also decrease your body’s ability to produce hormones or increase cellular resistance to hormones.
 Making sure your diet contains adequate protein and potassium (see other pages) and that your supplements contain enough but not too much of essential elements may restore thyroid function, will support thyroid disease treatment and likely protect the healthy thyroid from disease.

-On the correct dose of thyroid you will have stable blood sugar levels; normal appetite; energy; normal sleep patterns; no frequent urination; a basal temperature of 97.8-98.2; no hair loss; good hair texture-not coarse or fine; good circulation-warm hands and feet and the ability to warm up quickly when you get cold; good skin texture-not dry and thick or thin and oily; good skin color-normal, slightly pink without abnormal flushing-the palms of the hands and soles of the feet should not appear yellow or orange; normal size tongue-pink with no indentations around the edges; no athletes foot; good resistance to infection; normal mucous membranes-not excessive or thickened mucous; improvement or elimination of environmental and food allergies; normal perspiration patterns-not sweating without cause but having the ability to perspire when exercising or when the temperature rises; no night sweats; stable mood-not depressive, having curiosity and a desire to do and to have; enjoying exercise and feeling a benefit after working out; good short and long term memory; the ability and desire to experience sexual satisfaction; a good sense of taste and smell; good reflexes-neither too fast nor to slow; no constipation or diarrhea; a normal menstrual cycle of 3-5 days without heavy bleeding and without PMS.
+On the correct dose of thyroid, if your diet is adequate and lifestyle active and OUTSIDE, you will have stable blood sugar levels; normal appetite; energy; normal sleep patterns; no frequent urination; a basal temperature of 97.8-98.2; no hair loss; good hair texture-not coarse or fine; good circulation-warm hands and feet and the ability to warm up quickly when you get cold; good skin texture-not dry and thick or thin and oily; good skin color-normal, slightly pink without abnormal flushing-the palms of the hands and soles of the feet should not appear yellow or orange; normal size tongue-pink with no indentations around the edges; no athletes foot; good resistance to infection; normal mucous membranes-not excessive or thickened mucous; improvement or elimination of environmental and food allergies; normal perspiration patterns-not sweating without cause but having the ability to perspire when exercising or when the temperature rises; no night sweats; stable mood-not depressive, having curiosity and a desire to do and to have; enjoying exercise and feeling a benefit after working out; good short and long term memory; the ability and desire to experience sexual satisfaction; a good sense of taste and smell; good reflexes-neither too fast nor to slow; no constipation or diarrhea; a normal menstrual cycle of 3-5 days without heavy bleeding and without PMS.

-Your dose of thyroid is too high (or you may have raised your dose too quickly) if: you experience undo sweating; heart palpitations; hunger-eating all the time without weight gain; a resting pulse above 80; quick movements; thin/fragile skin; a change in hair texture to very fine; a basal temperature above 98.2; eye or vision changes; headaches with no apparent reason; nervousness; tremor; unusual increase in amount and number of bowel movements per day; diarrhea.
+Your dose of thyroid is too high (or you may have raised your dose too quickly) if: you experience undo sweating; heart palpitations; hunger-eating all the time without weight gain; a resting pulse above 90; quick movements; thin/fragile skin; a change in hair texture to very fine; a basal temperature above 98.2; eye or vision changes; headaches with no apparent reason; nervousness; tremor; unusual increase in amount and number of bowel movements per day; diarrhea.
 Ask your druggist for the written material available concerning your medication.
 Read all overdose symptoms and contraindications.
-The normal thyroid converts more thyroxine,T4, into T3 (the active thyroid hormone) during stress, in colder weather and when you are ill or injured.
+The normal thyroid/healthy body converts more thyroxine,T4, into T3 (the active thyroid hormone) during stress, in colder weather and when you are ill or injured.
 You may be able to adjust your dose, with your doctor's consent, to fit the situation.
 To be able to do this successfully you need a prescription for an incremental dose in addition to your regular prescription.

 Thyroid hormone consists of several fractions.
 The most important fractions are T3 and T4.
 Armour (or Thyroid-S) contains T1, T2, T3, T4 and more, Synthroid contains only T4 and Cytomel contains only T3.
-Some individuals appear to have a problem converting the inactive T4 found in Synthroid into the active T3 .
+Some individuals appear to have a problem converting the inactive T4 found in Synthroid (or even Armour T4) into the active T3 .
 Zinc, selenium, and magnesium are required for this conversion, as well as other nutrients.
 Your physician can check to see if you have a problem by monitoring your free T3 levels.
 Also see the Private MD Labs testing at the top.

 Please remember your needs change with age, weather, illness and injury.
 What worked in the past may need adjustment today.
 Watch your symptoms.
 They are your body's way of talking to you.